Uththara Jayamaha Viharaya

 History

-An early-Brahmi inscription belonging to the 2nd century B.C. has been recorded from the site (Medhananda, 1984).
-It was copied by the Archaeological Department on 6 March 1971 (Dias, 1991).
+The early Brahmi inscription which belongs to the 2nd century B.C. is found engraved on the inner cave wall of the image house (Medhananda, 1984).
+It was copied by the Department of Archaeology on 6 March 1971 (Dias, 1991).

 Period: 2nd century B.C.